7 Questions to Ask Before Choosing a Wheelchair Ramp for Home Stairs

 With all ramps, it’s important to keep some magnesium chloride around to add traction and reduce your risk of slipping.
 Regular rock salt isn’t recommended for wood, steel, or aluminum ramps as it can cause them to corrode.
 If you have a concrete ramp, rock salt will work fine for melting ice.

-7. Does Portability Matter to Me?
+9. Does Portability Matter to Me?

-Finally, it’s also important to consider whether you actually need to install your ramp permanently.
+It’s also important to consider whether you actually need to install your ramp permanently.
 If you only need a ramp for a short period of time (to accommodate a visiting family member, for example), a portable or renting a modular ramp can be a great compromise.

-Portable ramps are more much more affordable than permanently installing a ramp, and they’re lightweight and easy to take with you no matter where you go.
+Portable ramps are much more affordable than permanently installing a ramp, and they’re lightweight and easy to take with you no matter where you go.

 Most portable ramps range from 2 feet to 6 feet in length and can easily be folded up for easy storage and transport.
 Most portable ramps are made of aluminum, which is lighter than other materials.